Sustainability Award

 Sustainability needs courage, ideas and, above all, people who take action.
 That is why the city of Bocholt is calling on all citizens, associations, companies and initiatives to apply for the Bocholt Sustainability Award 2026.

-Purpose of the Sustainability Award
+Purpose of the sustainability award

 The Sustainability Award makes the commitment of citizens, companies and associations visible.
 In this way, a sustainable future worth living in Bocholt can be created together.

-Selection process
+Selection procedure

 Application for the 2026 Sustainability Award